 Balancing fatherhood and work is a delicate balance, but I have a special message for every father out there who wishes to be able to be successful at business and at home.
 Quoting the words of Nathaniel Bronner, “no amount of business success is worth personal failure at home.”
-So, I want to give you five tips on how you could be successful in business as well as have a rock star relationship with your wife and your children.
+So, I want to give you five tips for being a good father by being successful in business as well as have a rock star relationship with your wife and your children.

 Schedule Time With Your Wife One-On-One

 No children.
 No work.
 Be present.
 Why?
 Because that’s how you started off the relationship, even if you have a blended family, you started off dating connecting with her and a lot of times we have a bad habit of trying to do all the things at once.
 So, trying to get the family time, the married time, it doesn’t work.
 Just schedule time with your wife one-on-one — she’s going to appreciate it.
 Get a babysitter and tell the kids to go do something, but do whatever you need to do to have a date night to spend time consistently with your wife.
 Have it scheduled.
 We can’t win marriage, we have to have it scheduled.
 Even if something comes up, you can move the scheduled date to another one.